 "Nothing!
 It doesn't look like nothing!
 Can you move your leg?"

-face contorted, although I tried to hold it back.
+My face contorted, even though I tried to hold it back.

 "This is not right; you need to go to the hospital."
-She gently took my hand between her's.
-"I
+She gently took my hand between hers.

-though it may not seem like it sometimes.
+even though it may not seem like it sometimes.
 You need to take better care of yourself if

 you want to recover from that stroke."
 She kissed me on the forehead.
-"I'll get Don's help."
+"I'll get Don's help.

 "Princess, maybe it's not a good idea to talk to Don about this."